 Experience – As a Libyan Attorney

 With over 40 years of experience, Dr. Karbal has practiced law in both the public and private domain in areas with a specialty in human rights issues in Libya, oil & gas, renewable energy, maritime, and international trade.
 As a Libyan lawyer, Dr. Karbal frequently serves as a legal expert witness on Libyan laws before courts and arbitration centers in the United States of America and the United Kingdom.

 The experience includes:

-- Dr. Mohamed Karbal, served as an expert legal witness on Libyan law for Abdul Hakim Belhadj for the case Belhadj and another V. Straw and Others;
+- Dr. Mohamed Karbal, served as an expert legal witness on Libyan law before the Supreme Court of England for Abdul Hakim Belhadj for the case Belhaj and another V. Straw and Others;

-- Dr. Mohamed Karbal served as expert witness on Libyan law for Tekfen-TML Joint Venture v.
+- Dr. Mohamed Karbal served as an expert witness on laws of libya for Tekfen-TML Joint Venture v.
 Man-made River

 - Advised on multiple cases involving bilateral investment treaty disputes which were tried before the International Chamber of Commerce in Paris, France and Geneva, Switzerland where the value of each case exceeded USD 300 million;

-- Served as expert legal witness on Libyan maritime law before the U.S. District Court of the Southern District of New York.
+- Served as an expert legal witness on Libyan maritime (shipping) law before the U.S. District Court of the Southern District of New York.

 - Advised on high profile arrests of ships in Libyan waters

 - Dr. Karbal serves as a sole arbitrator for construction claims which was held before Abu Dhabi Commercial Conciliation & Arbitration Center (ADCCA).